Advertisement

 1 US gallon ≈ 3.785 L, while 1 UK (imperial) gallon ≈ 4.546 L. A UK gallon is about 20% larger, so always check which one the recipe uses.

 1 US cup is exactly 236.588 mL, but many home cooks round to 240 mL.
-Our converter uses the precise value.
+This converter uses the precise value.

 1 liter is about 4.23 US cups.
 A quick mental rule is "1 L ≈ 4 cups", which is close enough for most recipes.